HardikHajela/UwindsorResServices/readme.md

 <h2>Uwindsor Residence Services</h2>

-This project was made in 3 phases.
+This Project is made for the course COMP 4150: Advanced and Practical Database Systems offered at the University of Windsor!
+It was made in 3 phases.
 Phase 1:
 Database schema and its implementations.
 Phase 2: